One-Nexus/Synergy/README.md

 }
 ```

-This is the default value for a module; it creates wildcards for both `.module` and `[class*="module-"]`, allowing you to use both the naked module as well as modifiers.
+This is the default value for a module; it creates selectors for both `.module` and `[class*="module-"]`, allowing you to use both the naked module as well as modifiers.
 Whilst this is the most flexible option, it does mean the generated CSS is slightly greater, which is what the other 2 options are for.

 Or if using the default `$type` value of `flex`, you do not need to pass a second parmeter here: